Camping gives you the opportunity to step away from normal life and go back to basics. And Queenstown is the perfect place to do it.

 When it comes to where you’re allowed to do freedom camping, the general rule is that you need to be outside of the Queenstown town centre and other residential areas.

-If you don’t follow the rules for freedom camping, you’ll can fined for infringement by the DOC.
+If you don’t follow the rules for freedom camping, you can be fined for infringement.

 Here are some things to keep in mind when camping in New Zealand